Professional Email Signature Examples and How to Write Them

 Job title.
 This lets recipients know what type of person they are dealing with.
 They may rely upon your job titles to understand the structure of your organization and the way it operates.

 Company name.
-Having your company name in your signature block is a no-brainer.
+Having your company name in your corporate email signature is a no-brainer.
 This can be done using plain-text, but we would advocate using your corporate logo instead.

 Telephone number.
 This should be the main number that the employee can be reached on, be it a landline or business mobile.
 It is also common practice to include a country prefix if your organization deals internationally or has offices in other geographic regions.
 For example, a UK number would have +44 at the start, so it would appear as +44 (0)1234 567890.